roobscoob/among-us-protocol/06_the_systemtype_implementations/07_autodoorssystem.md

     // Loop through all 13 doors on The Skeld for (int i = 0; i < 13; i++) {
-        // If the current door needs to be updated if ((dirtyBits & (1 << i)) != 0) {
+        // If the current door needs to be updated... if ((dirtyBits & (1 << i)) != 0) {
+            // ...then write its open state
             writer.writeBoolean(skeld.doors[i].isOpen);
         }
     }